Polyester: Aliphatic vs. aromatic polymers

 Thermally stable polymers, which generally have a high proportion of aromatic structures, are also called high-performance plastics.
 This application-oriented classification compares such polymers with engineering plastics and commodity plastics.
 The continuous service temperature of high-performance plastics is generally stated as being higher than 150 °C, whereas engineering plastics (such as polyamide or polycarbonate) are often defined as thermoplastics that retain their properties above 100 °C. Commodity plastics (such as polyethylene or polypropylene) have in this respect even greater limitations, but they are manufactured in great amounts at low cost.

 Poly(ester imides) contain an aromatic imide group in the repeat unit, the imide-based polymers have a high proportion of aromatic structures in the main chain and belong to the class of thermally stable polymers.
 Such polymers contain structures that impart high melting temperatures, resistance to oxidative degradation and stability to radiation and chemical reagents.
 Among the thermally stable polymers with commercial relevance are polyimides, polysulfones, polyetherketones, and polybenzimidazoles.
 Of these, polyimides are most widely applied.
 The polymers' structures result also in poor processing characteristics, in particular a high melting point and low solubility.
 The named properties are in particular based on a high percentage of aromatic carbons in the polymer backbone which produces a certain stiffness.
 Approaches for an improvement of processability include the incorporation of flexible spacers into the backbone, the attachment of stable pendent groups or the incorporation of non-symmetrical structures.
 Flexible spacers include, for example, ether or hexafluoroisopropylidene, carbonyl or aliphatic groups like isopropylidene; these groups allow bond rotation between aromatic rings.
-Less symmetrical structures, for example based on meta- or ortho-linked monomers introduce structural disorder and thereby decrease the crystallinity.
+Less symmetrical structures, for example, based on meta- or ortho-linked monomers, introduce structural disorder, decreasing the crystallinity.

 The generally poor processability of aromatic polymers (for example, a high melting point and a low solubility) also limits the available options for synthesis and may require strong electron-donating co-solvents like HFIP or TFA for analysis (e. g.
 1H NMR spectroscopy) which themselves can introduce further practical limitations.